codeinventory/codeinventory.github.io/_posts/2015-09-01-rc-plane-pre-planning.md

 Flying is a great hobby, and i been always a technology hobbyist :)

-Today i`m doing kickoff of rc plane builing as my hobby project, after tones of youtube and reading i dentified few components to buy. below list will explain what to buy and why.
+Today i'm doing kickoff of rc plane builing as my hobby project, after tones of youtube and reading identified few components to buy. below list will explain what to buy and why.

 + Radio Transmiter-Reciver - Avionic RCB6i - 6 Channel
 + Brushless motor (1400kv)